 But how has this affected the Current Account (Net Profit/Loss)?

-As can be seen:
+Well, as can be seen:

-- From about 1990 through to 2003 the Current Account fluctuated between R10bn surplus and R20bn deficit. - Since 2004, when the Rand fell below it's long-term Trendline, the situation steadily deteriorated - and at an increasing rate, with 2007 and 2008 recording massive Current Account deficits of R141bn and R162bn respectively - both over 7.0% of GDP! - After peaking in Q1 2008, the Current Account deficit reduced significantly as the Trade balance improved and the Services Account deficit reduced. - However, with the Trade Account having peaked in Q1 2011 and started falling over subsequent quarters, and the Services Account deteriorating again, this has had a dramatic impact on the Current Account Deficit, which has plunged in Q2 2012 to a record R200bn (q.a) - a deterioration of R159bn in 6 quarters!
+- From about 1990 through to 2003 the Current Account fluctuated between R10bn surplus and R20bn deficit. - Since 2004, when the Rand fell below its long-term Trendline, the situation steadily deteriorated - and at an increasing rate, with 2007 and 2008 recording massive Current Account deficits of R141bn and R162bn respectively - both over 7.0% of GDP! - > After bottoming in 1Q2008, the Current Account deficit reduced significantly as the Trade balance improved and the Services Account deficit reduced. - However, with the Trade Account having peaked in 1Q2011 and falling over subsequent quarters, and the Services Account deteriorating again, this has had a dramatic impact on the Current Account Deficit, which has plunged in 3Q2012 to a record R215bn (q.a)!